 Grab an Adrenaline Rush

 Have you and your pals been daydreaming of doing something wild and crazy, like bungee jumping, whitewater rafting or taking a flying trapeze class?
-What better time to finally do it than when you’ll all be together!
+What better time to finally do it than when you’ll all be together on a bachelorette party!
 Make sure you start planning early for this one — you’ll need to book the activity and maybe even take lessons first (like if you’re going scuba diving).
-Here are a few more ideas for thrill-seekers: hang gliding, rock climbing, parasailing, skydiving and zip lining.
+Here are a few more unique bachelorette party ideas for real thrill-seekers: hang gliding, rock climbing, parasailing, skydiving and zip lining.

 Play in an Amusement Park

 Are you ever too old to enjoy a good ol’ amusement park?
 Never.
-Act like kids for the day as you hop on roller coasters, electric swings and carousel horses, munching on cotton candy in between rides.
+One of our favorite bachelorette party ideas is to act like kids for the day as you hop on roller coasters, electric swings and carousel horses, munching on cotton candy in between rides.
 If the weather’s warm, pack your suit and make it a water park day.
 At night, go out for some grownup fun to a great restaurant or club.

 Do a Brewery or Vineyard Tour

 Pick your poison and then plan a tour around it.
-Instead of a traditional bar crawl, choose cool craft breweries or lounges that are known for a drink specialty, like a broad tequila selection or savory cocktails.
+Instead of a traditional bar crawl, opt for a unique bachelorette party idea by choosing cool craft breweries or lounges that are known for a drink specialty, like a broad tequila selection or savory cocktails.
 (Check out our roundup of the best wine tasting bachelorette party destinations.)
 If you live in a city, you can signup for a walking tour (or put together your own), or you can hire a limo that will help you get from one place to the next — just don’t drive!
 At the last place you hit for the evening, plan to stay for a pairing dinner.

-When both sides of the bridal party are friends or when you want to help everyone break the ice before the big day, a co-ed bachelor/bachelorette party may be a brilliant idea.
+When both sides of the bridal party are friends or when you want to help everyone break the ice before the big day, a co-ed bachelor/bachelorette party may be a brilliant as well as unique bachelorette party idea.
 Spend the entire time together or hang out in a big group for half the time and then break off with just the girls.
 Pick an activity that everyone will enjoy or a location that has a lot to offer, like a beach town with volleyball, bike riding, club hopping and bonfires.

 Take a Cooking Class

 Find out the bride’s favorite cuisine and sign everyone up for a cooking class.
-This idea satisfies two bachelorette party must-haves: fun with the girls and a delicious meal.
+This unique bachelorette party idea satisfies two bachelorette party must-haves: fun with the girls and a delicious meal.
 Don’t worry about who does or doesn’t have cooking skills— everyone will feel like a chef for the night.

 Hit Up a Cultural Festival